fdcastel/PSFail2Ban/README.md

 In the same way, you could keep a `whitelist.txt`.
 Addresses in this file will NEVER be blocked by the firewall rule.

-By default the script will check only the last 1000 events in Security log.
-You can use the `-MaxEvents` parameter to change this number (0 = do not limit).
+By default the script will check only the last 6 hours in Security log.
+You can use the `-LastHours` parameter to change this number.